mporrato/operator-repo/README.md

 ### Using the CLI

-The CLI tool is called `optool` accepts an optional `--repo` or `-r` argument pointing to the root directory of a repository of operators.
+The CLI tool is called `optool`.
+It accepts an optional `--repo` or `-r` argument pointing to the root directory of a repository of operators.
 If one is not provided, the current directory will be used as the repository root.

 #### list (or its alias ls)